Bombe/obs-dj-overlay/README.md

 `track` and `artist` are empty, the track info block is not shown.
 * `title`: The title of the currently running track.
 When both `track` and `artist` are empty, the track info block is not shown.
+* `show.title` and `show.subtitle` can be set to include a large display for the show’s title.
 * `nextShow`: An announcement for the next show (optional).
 * `twitchUserName`: A [Twitch](https://twitch.tv/) user name to get the viewer count for (optional).